Chris Penk: In Opposition, 2017-2023

 Penk won selection as National's Helensville candidate for the 2017 election, replacing former prime minister John Key.
 He won Helensville, defeating Labour's candidate Kurt Taogaga by margin of 14,608 votes.
 In his first term, he was a member of the parliamentary committees for transport and infrastructure; foreign affairs, defence and trade; and justice and the National party opposition spokesperson for courts.

 During the 2020 New Zealand general election, Penk contested the Kaipara ki Mahurangi electorate, defeating Labour's candidate Marja Lubeck by a margin of 4,435 votes.
 He was appointed National's shadow attorney-general and elected chair of parliament's regulations review committee, which he held from November 2020 until October 2022.

 In June 2021, in response to Winston Peters describing National Party members as "sex maniacs", Penk made a tweet saying Peters "is the real s*x maniac because he can f**k a whole country at once".
 Judith Collins said her office asked Penk to take down the tweet.
 Collins said "It's just simply inappropriate, we don't use that sort of language."

 On 7 December 2021, after the election of Christopher Luxon as party leader, the National caucus elected Penk as its Senior Whip, thus making him the Chief Opposition Whip in the House of Representatives.

 On 12 August 2023, Penk made an online comment "Sorry but your poor ratings crashed an entire radio station" in response to an article by Tova O'Brien about National Party election strategy.
 Christopher Luxon said the comment was "insensitive and inappropriate" because many people lost their jobs when Today FM closed.
 Penk apologised for the comment.

-In Government, 2023-present
+In Government, 2023-2026

 Penk was elected for a third term at the 2023 New Zealand general election, retaining Kaipara ki Mahurangi for National.
 He defeated Labour's candidate Guy Wishart by a margin of 19,459 votes.

-Following the formation of the National-led coalition government in late November 2023, Penk became Minister for Building and Construction, Minister for Land Information, Minister for Veterans, and Associate Minister of Agriculture (Horticulture).
+Following the formation of the National-led coalition government in late November 2023, Penk became Minister for Building and Construction, Minister for Land Information, Minister for Veterans, Associate Minister of Defence, and Associate Minister of Immigration.

 During a cabinet reshuffle on 19 January 2025, Penk assumed the Small Business and Manufacturing ministerial portfolio.
+He became Associate Minister for Emergency Management and Recovery after the January 2026 New Zealand storms.

+Following a cabinet reshuffle in early April 2026, Penk joined Cabinet and gained the defence, Government Communications Security Bureau (GCSB), New Zealand Security Intelligence Service (NZSIS) and space ministerial portfolios.